Updated Sep 17, 2023 2:45 PM EDT

 If your station has to go silent

 If your station has to go completely silent (not broadcast at all), you may take your station silent.
 If your silent period is expected to last at least 10 days, a notification of suspension of operations should be filed with the FCC.
-This can be done through CDBS.
-If your station plans to be silent for at least 30 days, then you need to file a request for a silent STA through the CDBS system.
+This can be done using the email process shown above.
+If your station plans to be silent for at least 30 days, then you need to file a request for a silent STA through the email process shown above.
 By rule of law, any station that is silent for more than 365 consecutive days will result in cancellation of the station license.
 In extreme stitutions, the FCC may have the authority to extend that.
 This is something that REC can not give advice on and in those extreme cirumstances, you should consult a qualified broadcast attorney.
-Once your station has returned to its authorized facility and is operating in compliance with the terms of the station license, then you will need to file a notification of resumption of operations in CDBS.
-All of these CDBS forms can be found in the "non-form filing" section of CDBS.
+Once your station has returned to its authorized facility and is operating in compliance with the terms of the station license, then you will need to file a notification of resumption of operations using the email process shown above.

 The Federal Communications Commission will not charge any filing fees for non-commercial educational stations including LPFM stations.

-We wish you the best and we'll be there if you need us!
+We wish you the best and we'll be here if you need us!